jjneely/stuff/cmd/historygen/README.md

 the time range from the time the command was run until 720 hours ago.

-All time series generated have the name `test`, a `job="testdata"` label, and an `instance="test-metric-XXX"` where XXX is a zero based integer that uniquely defines each time series as requested by the `-c` option.
+All time series generated have the name `test`, a `job="testdata"` label, and an `instance="test-metric-XXX"` where XXX is a zero based integer (unless otherwise specified by the `-n` option) that uniquely defines each time series as requested by the `-c` option.
 Using `-c 500` would produce time series that look like: